notaryproject/specifications/signature-specification.md

 }
 ```

-++**Implementation Constraints**++
+**Implementation Constraints**
 Notary v2 implementation MUST enforce the following constraints on signature generation and verification:
-* `alg` header value MUST NOT be `none` or any symmetric-key algorithm such as `HMAC`.
+1. `alg` header value MUST NOT be `none` or any symmetric-key algorithm such as `HMAC`.
-* `alg` header value MUST be same as that of signature algorithm identified using signing certificate's public key algorithm and size.
+2. `alg` header value MUST be same as that of signature algorithm identified using signing certificate's public key algorithm and size.
-* `alg` header values for various signature algorithms:
+3. `alg` header values for various signature algorithms:
    | Signature Algorithm    | "alg" Param Value |
    | --------    | -------- |
    | ECDSA on secp256r1 with SHA-256 | ES256     |
    | ECDSA on secp256r1 with SHA-512 | ES256     |
    | RSASSA-PSS with SHA-256   | PS256     |
    | RSASSA-PSS with SHA-512   | PS512     |
-* Signing certificate MUST be a valid codesigning certificate.
+4. Signing certificate MUST be a valid codesigning certificate.
+5. Only JWS JSON flattened format is supported.
+See 'Signature Envelope' section.

 ## Signature Algorithms
 The implementation MUST support the following set of algorithms: